nicnosis/iu-courses/g290/assignments/p-interfaces.md

 ---
 # Project One - <small>Interface Prototype</small> `15 pts.`
 ## Description
-You will create a multi-screen game interface prototype.
+You will create a game interface prototype with multiple screens.
 I recommend using InVision, but you can use Adobe XD, Axure, or anything else that generates an interactive prototype.

 The idea of this project is: